zuozhenggh/learning-library/developer-library/converged-db-on-premises/json/json-livelabs.md

 *Estimated Lab Time:* 20 Minutes

 ### Prerequisites
-This lab assumes you have completed the following labs:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
-- Lab: Generate SSH Key
+- SSH Private Key to access the host via SSH
+- You have completed:
-- Lab: Setup Compute Instance
+    - Lab: Verify Compute Instance Setup
+    - Lab: Setup SSH Tunnel
     - Lab: Start Database and Application

 ***Note:***  All scripts for this lab are stored in the /u01/workshop/json folder and are run as the oracle user.